Learn the basics:- chords, scales, hammer-ons, hammer-offs, riffs, power chords & soloing!

 Yes I have two full size steel string guitars - one of which I specifically bought for students to use.
-I also have a 3/4 size nylon string (classical) guitar available for students with small hands.
-No need to make a special call to arrange to borrow a guitar during your lesson - I'll always have them on hand.
+Please do text to arrange to borrow a guitar during your lesson, so I know to bring it with me..
 You are of course equally welcome to bring your own if you want!

 12 - What kind of music to you play/teach?
 Do you teach classical or flamenco guitar?

 I play and teach blues, rock, pop, punk, soul, reggae (and a bit of country at students' requests).